Polyvagal theory: Anatomical hypothesis

-The vagus, or tenth cranial nerve transmits parasympathetic signals to and from the heart, lungs, and digestive tract, a fact established before the middle of the 20th century.
-"Polyvagal theory" was introduced in 1994 by Stephen Porges, director of the Brain-Body Center at the University of Illinois at Chicago.
-As has been established since the early days of neuroanatomy, the autonomic nervous system encompasses nerve fibers transmitting information from the body toward the brain, called afferent influences.
-According to polyvagal theory, this effect has been observed and demonstrated by adaptive reactivity dependent on the neural circuits' phylogenetical development.
-Polyvagal theory claims that human facial expressions are associated with, or reflect, physical reactions, such as cardiac and digestive changes.

-Porges argues this theory with observations from both evolutionary biology and neurology.
+Polyvagal theory combines ideas from evolutionary biology and neurology, to claim that autonomic reactions have adapted to the phylogenetic development of neural circuits.
+It claims that the sympathetic nervous system, and two distinct branches of the parasympathetic nervous system, are phylogenetically ordered and activated for responses.
 The branches of the vagal nerve are claimed to serve different evolutionary stress responses in mammals: the more primitive branch is said to elicit immobilization behaviors (e.g., feigning death), whereas the more evolved branch is said to be linked to social communication and self-soothing behaviors.
 These functions are claimed to follow a phylogenetic hierarchy, where the most primitive systems are activated only when the more evolved functions fail.

-These neural pathways regulate autonomic states and the expression of emotional and social behaviour.
-Thus, according to this theory, physiological state dictates the range of behaviour and psychological experience.
+According to the theory, these neural pathways regulate autonomic states and the expression of emotional and social behaviour.
+It claims that in mammals, facial expressions are connected to internal physical reactions, such as cardiac and digestive changes, and in general physiological state dictates the range of behaviour and psychological experience.

-Polyvagal theory makes broad claims on the nature of stress, emotion, and social behaviour, for the study of which peripheral indices of arousal such as heart rate, cortisol level and skin conductance have traditionally been used.
-Polyvagal theory champions the measurement of vagal tone in humans as a novel index of stress vulnerability and reactivity in populations with affective disorders.
+Claims about the nature of stress, emotion, and social behaviour, are traditionally studied via peripheral indices of arousal such as heart rate, cortisol level and skin conductance.
+Polyvagal theory champions the measurement of vagal tone as a new index of stress vulnerability and reactivity, including in populations with affective disorders.

-The proposed dorsal vagal complex (DVC)
+Proposed dorsal vagal complex (DVC)

 The dorsal branch of the vagus nerve originates in the dorsal motor nucleus and is postulated by polyvagal theory to be the phylogenetically older branch.
 This branch is unmyelinated and exists in most vertebrates.
 Polyvagal theory calls this the "vegetative vagus" because it sees it as being associated with primal survival strategies of primitive vertebrates, reptiles, and amphibians.
 Under certain conditions, these animals "freeze" when threatened, conserving their metabolic resources.
 This draws on the simplifying claims of the triune brain theory which are no longer considered accurate due to the many exceptions to this rule (see Triune brain § Status of the model).

 The DVC provides primary control of subdiaphragmatic visceral organs, such as the digestive tract.
 Under normal conditions, the DVC maintains regulation of these digestive processes.
 However, prolonged disinhibition can be lethal for mammals, as it results in apnea and bradycardia.